-- Positioning of development precinct within the northern and eastern section of the subject site, to avoid the primary Green and Golden Bell Frog habitat and immediate surrounding foraging and dispersal habitat areas; and - Retain the RTA ponds and surrounding vegetation, to avoid impacts to the Green and Golden Bell Frogs primary habitat.
+- A reduced overall gross development footprint of zoned land compared to the present situation; and - Positioning of development precinct within the northern and eastern section of the subject site, to avoid the primary Green and Golden Bell Frog habitat in the form of the immediate surrounding foraging and dispersal habitat areas surrounding the RTA ponds.
+The positioning of the development precinct of this proposal is located further away from the land surrounding the RTA ponds compared to the present situation as seen in Figure 12.